Elon Musk, SpaceX Plan Falcon 9 Mission In 3 Weeks, Will Deliver Payload Of Iridium Next & GRACE-FO Satellites

 — SpaceX (@SpaceX) April 18, 2018

 For example, Musk’s reusable booster can fling the payload (in this case, the satellites) into space and return the rocket to Earth autonomously.
-Compared to Atlas V’s over $100-million price tag, Musk’s Falcon 9 has about a $60 million price tag, making it both affordable (by NASA standards) and eco-friendly.
+Compared to Atlas V’s over $100-million price tag, Musk’s Falcon 9 is about $60 million, making it both affordable (by NASA standards) and eco-friendly.

-And even though there were a few mishaps that shut down SpaceX in 2015 and 2016, Elon Musk — and his company — is poised to overtake all of the competition in the space-travel arena by the end of 2020, if current projections hold true.
+And even though there were a few mishaps that shut down SpaceX in 2015 and 2016, Elon Musk is poised to overtake all of the competition in the space-travel arena by the end of 2020, if current projections hold true.

 More photos from yesterday’s Falcon 9 launch of @NASA_TESS → https://t.co/095WHX44BX pic.twitter.com/7Rb7NDIUgc